michaelmarty/UniDec/readme.md

 ## Change Log

+v.5.0.0

+**Added UCD: UniDec for Charge Detection-MS**.
+This major new window extends UniDec to CD-MS data.
+It builds on the existing UniDec GUI but uses a new deconvolution engine.
+The engine is written in Python and has GPU-acceleration available for anyone with CUDA 11.2 installed.

+**Added mzML ion mobility support**.
+Using MSConvert, select "Combine ion mobility scans".
+Then, launch UniDec and switch to IM mode by clicking Advanced > Switch to Ion Mobility Mode.
+UniDecIM should then be able to open ion mobility mzML files by drag and drop or File > Open File.
+It will create a text file next to the mzML file that you can open in the future.
+We recommend using the "Compress when converting to .txt" option to help speed up data processing by binning the data at this stage using the "Bin Every" parameter.

+Began adding experimental SLIM IM-MS calibration functions.
+Not fully implemented.

+Added ability to open CSV files exported from Thermo Freestyle.

+Cleaned up and refactored some code to fit UCD.
+Bug fixes.

 v.4.4.1

 Added ability to open UniDec GUI from UniChrom selection and ability to right click a spectrum and add it to selection on UniChrom.